 Goat Island Marine Reserve is one of New Zealand’s best snorkelling destinations and for many people, it’s a place they’ve never even heard of!
 If you’re thinking Goat Island must be a tricky place to get to, or off the beaten track, it is in fact just over an hour’s drive from downtown Auckland and super easy to get to so there are no excuses – get Goat Island onto your bucket list of places to visit.
-Whilst it’s usually a bustling tourist destination, the COVID-19 pandemic has led to a lot less visitors this year to it’s a great time to head up there as we head into the final weeks of summer when the weather is still warm and sunny and the waters are crystal clear.
+Whilst it’s usually a bustling tourist destination, the COVID-19 pandemic has led to a lot less visitors this year to it’s a great time to head up there as we head into the summer season when the weather is warm and sunny and the waters are crystal clear.

 History of Goat Island